 In this blog, challenging the notion that wilderness is always restorative and cityscapes are always stressful, Anu Besson (Ph.D.
-Candidate, University of Jyväskylä) previews her article ‘Aesthetics and Affordances in a Favourite Place – on Interactional Use of Environments for Restoration’, forthcoming in Environmental Values (FastTrack Autumn 2019).
+Candidate, University of Jyväskylä) previews her article ‘Aesthetics and Affordances in a Favourite Place – on Interactional Use of Environments for Restoration’, in Environmental Values (FastTrack October 2019).

 My article ‘Aesthetics and Affordances in a Favourite Place – on Interactional Use of Environments for Restoration’ forms a part of my doctoral thesis which explores environmental preferences.
 The thesis focuses on the ‘canonised’ position that urban environments are commonly experienced as stressful, whereas nature – greenery – is experienced as calming, relaxing and restorative.
 This position is largely built on studies where subjects have ranked images or videos of nature higher than imagery of urban environments.
 I challenge the idea that viewing of imagery could substitute for experiencing an environment first-hand.